wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-php-configure.md

 ### Changing PHP\_INI\_USER, PHP\_INI\_PERDIR, PHP\_INI\_ALL configuration settings

 1. Add a [.user.ini] file to your root directory.
-2. Add configuration settings to the `.user.ini` file using the same syntax you would use in a <!-- deleted by customization `php.ini` --><!-- keep by customization: begin --> <code>php.ini</code> <!-- keep by customization: end --> file.
+2. Add configuration settings to the `.user.ini` file using the same syntax you would use in a  `php.ini`  **php.ini**  file.
 For example, if you wanted to turn the `display_errors` setting on and set `upload_max_filesize` setting to 10M, your `.user.ini` file would contain this text:

 		; Example Settings
 		display_errors=On